grafana/loki/docs/sources/configuration/_index.md

 # List of headers forwarded by the query Frontend to downstream querier.
 # CLI flag: -frontend.forward-headers-list
 [forward_headers_list: <list of strings> | default = []]

+# Cache index stats query results.
+# CLI flag: -querier.cache-index-stats-results
+[cache_index_stats_results: <boolean> | default = false]

+# If a cache config is not specified and cache_index_stats_results is true, the
+# config for the results cache is used.
+index_stats_results_cache:
+  # The cache block configures the cache backend.
+  # The CLI flags prefix for this block configuration is:
+  # frontend.index-stats-results-cache
+  [cache: <cache_config>]

+  # Use compression in results cache.
+Supported values are: 'snappy' and ''
+  # (disable compression).
+  # CLI flag: -frontend.index-stats-results-cache.compression
+  [compression: <string> | default = ""]
 ```

 ### ruler